If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.

 Were you not told about cancellation fees?

 Many energy tariffs now have cancellation fees if you leave it before the contract's due to end.
-These can be anything from £20-£50 per fuel.
+These can be anything from £20 to £50 per fuel.

 Sales staff have a duty to tell you about these before you sign up for a new contract.
-If one hasn't done this, you may be due compensation.
+If they didn't do this, you may be due compensation.

 What the rules say: Section 9.4 of the EnergySure code says sales agents must take all reasonable steps to ensure consumers know they can cancel or terminate the contract, including any charges or loss of benefits this may cause.

 Did they not tell you how much you'd pay on the new tariff?

 If you're signing up to a new contract, sales staff must provide an estimate of the cost of the new tariff there and then.
 In most cases you should also get a comparison against your existing tariff.
 If they're claiming you'll pay less, they must provide a comparison based on either info you provide, or their best estimate.